NOVA Catholic Community

 COMMUNITY MEMBER COMMITMENTS OF TIME AND RESOURCES

-“We acknowledge with gratitude our community’s ability to make generous financial commitments to organizations – and to NOVA’s own projects – on a yearly basis.
+We acknowledge with gratitude our community’s ability to make generous financial commitments to organizations – and to NOVA’s own projects – on a yearly basis.
 We also acknowledge individual members’ separate donations throughout the year to further support NOVA’s own projects, such as the rental assistance program and the Dreamer’s stipend scholarship program, outside these regular commitments.
-And we acknowledge members’ generous responses to special collections as needs and crises arise. …
+And we acknowledge members’ generous responses to special collections as needs and crises arise.

-“We are confident that we can approach these matters in a spirit of generosity and compassion, and with a sense of gratitude for the marvelous gifts we have been given to share.
-We have been admonished to give from our substance not merely our surplus, but I am confident that we are so overflowing with blessings that our generous response will not cut deeply into our own well being.”
+We approach our decisions in a spirit of generosity and compassion, and with a sense of gratitude for the marvelous gifts we have been given to share.
+We have been admonished to give from our substance not merely our surplus, but we are confident that we are so overflowing with blessings that our generous response will not cut deeply into our own well-being.

 ACTION AFRICA Jeanne Clarkson